Euring banner

 Cautionary notes

 1. Name changes in schemes.
-This is an index of the data in the EURING databank.
+This is an index of the data in the EURING Data Bank.
 The names of schemes appear in the index as they are on the records in the EDB, which in turn corresponds to what is written on the rings.
 Several schemes have changed names when the countries changed names.
 For example LIK (Lithuania, Kaunas) was previously SUK (Soviet Union, Kaunas).
-Particular care should be taken with the German schemes where codes have been changed as a result of reunification.
-DEH (Hiddensee, Germany) used to be DDH (Hiddensee, East Germany), but all records have been recoded.
-DEW (Wilhelmshaven, Germany) used to be DFH (Helgoland, West Germany); most older records are coded as DFH, only the newer ones as DEW.
-The same is true for DER (Radolfzell, Germany), which used to be DFR (Radolfzell, West Germany).
+In some cases schemes have recoded old records - for example DDH (Hiddensee, East Germany) has become DEH (Hiddensee, Germany).
+In some other cases, older records will not have been recoded.

 2. Species and subspecies.
 For a number of species, there are separate codes for subspecies as well as a species code.
+In this index all subspecies have been combined into the single species pages.
 The use of subspecies is not consistent among schemes and over time.
-In particular such problems arise with the Herring gull complex (Larus argentatus and Larus cachinnans) and with crows (Corvus corone corone and Corvus corone cornix).
-Birds from these groups may appear with either species or subspecies codes in the index.
+Some problems may arise if former subspecies have been elevated to species status and given a full species code.

 3. Schemes and locations.
 Data are classified under schemes, which are the schemes that issued the ring.
 Within Europe, birds are normally ringed with rings of the scheme responsible for that area, but there have been exceptions and European rings have also been used in Africa and Asia.
 Thus, recovery data or recapture data in Africa can also arise from locally ringed birds.
 The EDB does not routinely collect records of birds ringed in Africa but some records involving the use of European rings in Africa have been included.

 4. Updates.
-This index was made on all data in the EURING databank in September 2003.
-Since several steps in the process have not yet be automated, updates of maps and tables are not to be expected for several years.
+This index was made on all data in the EURING Data Bank in September 2003.
+Updates of maps and tables may be expected to be made every year or two.

 5. Deleted records and totals.
 The purpose of this index is to give an overview of the data available in the EDB.
 Some incomplete records have been disregarded in some tabulations, but not in others.
 This may lead to small discrepancies in numbers between tables or between the information per species and the tables.
 The most common problem is incomplete spatial co-ordinates.
 The proportion of problematic records is in the order of 2 per 10 000.